 As with the Council's normal budget-setting process the basic underlying assumption within the MTFS is that current levels of service will be maintained wherever possible.
-However, a number of budget reductions have taken place during the last year and further changes are proposed which will continue to affect services for the foreseeable future.
-Any proposed budget changes will be set out in the detailed budget papers to the policy committees or this Finance and Resources Committee, and have taken due regard of the Council's priorities, the overarching need for cost effectiveness and the expected further reductions in government funding in years to come.
+However, any proposed budget changes will be set out in the detailed budget papers to the Cabinet, and have taken due regard of the Council's priorities, the overarching need for cost effectiveness and the expected level of government funding in years to come.